 In this section we discuss our findings.
 We compare algorithms CWFR, APRX-SFW, and SIMPLE to establish conclusions on the overall performance (including computation and communication) of the algorithms.
-All the plots of our experiments appear in the Appendix.
-Below we make clear references to those plots and we present parts of those plots where necessary.
+All the plots obtained by this experiment appear in [13].

-To examine the impact of computation on the operation latency, we compare the performance of algorithms APRX-SFW and CWFR to the performance of algorithm SIMPLE.
-Recall that algorithm SIMPLE requires insignificant computation.
-Thus, the latency of an operation in SIMPLE directly reflects four communication delays (i.e., two rounds).
+To examine the impact of computation on the operation latency, we compare the performance of algorithms Aprx-Sfw and CwFr to the performance of algorithm Simple.
+Recall that algorithm Simple requires insignificant computation.
+Thus, the latency of an operation in Simple directly reflects four communication delays (i.e., two rounds).

-In the next paragraphs we present how the read and write operation latency is affected by the scenarios we discussed in Section 4.4.
-A general conclusion that can be extracted from the experiments is that in most of the runs, algorithms APRX-SFW and CWFR perform better than algorithm SIMPLE.
+In the next paragraphs we present how the read and write operation latency is affected by the scenarios we discussed in Section 6.4.
+A general conclusion extracted from the experiments is that in most of the runs, algorithms APRX-SFW and CWFR perform better than algorithm SIMPLE.
 This suggests that the additional computation incurred in these two algorithms does not exceed the delay associated with a second communication round.